Phil Luckett

 Phil Luckett is a retired official in the National Football League (NFL), having served from 1991 to 2005, and again in 2007.
 His officiating uniform number was 59.
 He entered the NFL as a field judge in 1991 and officiated Super Bowl XXXI, his last game at that position before he became a referee in 1997 after Red Cashion and Howard Roe announced their retirements.
 He also refereed in the WLAF/NFL Europe, including being assigned World Bowl '97.
 He returned to the NFL back judge position in 2001, three years after the NFL switched the titles of back judge and field judge.
 He took a leave of absence from the NFL for the 2006 season.
 In 2007, he returned to officiating as the back judge on Bill Carollo's crew and retired at the end of the season.
 After retiring, he was employed by the league as an officiating supervisor.

-Much of his tenure was surrounded by controversial calls; most notably: